 - Hermeneutics is to identify, expose, and resolve problems that exist with our understanding. - Without good hermeneutics we are helpless to decide what God is saying to us. - Our priority is to derive an objective basis of Truth in its context; objective is balanced and supported by good translations and a proper application of hermeneutics.
+It always points toward and reveals God.

-1.5 Primary Principles / Theorems for Study
+1.5 Hermeneutical Primary Principles & Theorems for Study: